-Lana’s NFSS is slightly below the national mean but securely within the average range at both test points.
+Lana’s NRSS is slightly below the national mean but securely within the average range at both test points.
 Statistically, the gain is not significant; her performance is consistent, and her progress appears average.

 Again, the Scaled Score shows that at the second test point, Lana has answered more complex questions.

 However, the most encouraging metric in this report is the SGP.
 It shows that Lana is in the top 33% of students for progress compared to her peers and that although her scores across the board are lower than Sarah’s, her growth is higher.

 Working with the Scaled Score and monitoring progress using the Student Growth Percentile will mean that maximum benefit is derived from using Star Assessments from September 2021.